-Any other district may submit a variance request to the department pursuant to section 30-3.16 of this Subpart to use the scoring ranges described in this subparagraph.
+3.16 of this Subpart to use the scoring ranges described in this subparagraph.

-- (4) Overall rating on student performance category. - (i) Multiple student performance measures shall be combined using a weighted average pursuant to paragraph (3) of subdivision (b) of this section to produce an overall student performance category score of 0 to 20.
-Except as otherwise provided in subparagraph (ii) of this paragraph, based on such score, an overall student performance category rating shall be derived from the table below:
+- (4) Overall rating on student performance category. - (i) Multiple student performance measures shall be combined using a weighted performance category rating shall be derived from the table below:

 Minimum Maximum

 H 18 20

 E 15 17

 D 13 14

-I 0 12
+l 0 12

-(ii) For the City School District of the City of New York, an overall student performance category rating shall be derived from the table below:
+(ii) For the City School District of the City of New York, an overall student

 Minimum Maximum

 H 16 20

 E 11 15

 D 6 10

-l 0 5
+0 5

-Any other district may submit a variance request to the department pursuant to section 30-3.16 of this Subpart to use the table above to compute the overall student performance rating category rating.
+Any other district may submit a variance request to the department pursuant to section 30- rating category rating.

+3.16 of this Subpart to use the table above to compute the overall student performance

-- (c) Teacher observation category.
-The observation category for teachers shall be based on at least two observations, one of which must be unannounced. - (1) Two required subcomponents. - (i) At least one observation shall be conducted by a principal or other trained administrator; and - (ii) At least a second observation shall be conducted by one or more impartial independent trained evaluator(s) selected and trained by the district or in cases where a hardship waiver is granted by the department pursuant to clause (a) of this subparagraph, a second observation shall be conducted by one or more evaluators selected and trained by the district, who are different than the evaluator(s) who conducted the evaluation pursuant to subparagraph (i) of this paragraph; or in cases where a hardship waiver is granted by the department pursuant to clause (b) of this subparagraph, a second observation shall be conducted as prescribed in clause (b) of this subparagraph.
+(c) Teacher observation category.
+The observation category for teachers shall be based on at least two observations, one of which must be unannounced.

+(1) Two required subcomponents.

+(i) At least one observation shall be conducted by a principal or other trained administrator; and

+(ii) At least a second observation shall be conducted by one or more impartial independent trained evaluator(s) selected and trained by the district or in cases where a hardship waiver is granted by the department pursuant to clause (a) of this subparagraph, a second observation shall be conducted by one or more evaluators selected and trained by the district, who are different than the evaluator(s) who conducted the evaluation pursuant to subparagraph (i) of this paragraph; or in cases where a hardship waiver is granted by the department pursuant to clause (b) of this subparagraph, a second observation shall be conducted as prescribed in clause (b) of this subparagraph.
 An independent trained evaluator may be employed within the district but may not be assigned to the same school building as the teacher being evaluated.